 Following the release of the State of Fire and Rescue report 2022, West Yorkshire Fire and Rescue Service has evaluated how we are responding to national recommendations and trends, these include those arising from Grenfell and the Manchester Arena attack.
 The report has been shared with the wider organisation and considered by our Fire Authority to keep them informed of the national picture within the fire and rescue sector.
-The next State of Fire and Rescue Report is due in June 2024.
+The most recent State of Fire and Rescue Report was published in May 2024.
+No Authority-specific recommendations were identified nor were there any new recommendations identified for the Fire-sector as a whole.